jhudsl/Documentation_and_Usability/docs/05-getting_started_sections.md

 ### Cover the basics

-Your getting started section should give your users the basic concepts they need for running your tool -- a knowledge foundation that they can build upon as they continue to explore and follow your How-to Examples.
+Your getting started section should give your users the basic concepts they need for running your tool -- a knowledge foundation that they can build upon as they continue to explore and follow your how-to examples.

+- What basic terms should your users know?
+- What do your users need to get started - what kind of data?

 ### Reward your user with a short tutorial!